plt-tud/r43ples/README.md

 This project provides an enhanced SPARQL endpoint for revision management of named graphs.
-R43ples uses an internal Jena TDB is attached to an existing SPARQL endpoint of a Triple Store and acts as another endpoint both for normal SPARQL queries as well as for revision-enhanced SPARQL queries, named R43ples queries.
+R43ples uses an internal Jena TDB is attached to an existing SPARQL endpoint of a triplestore and acts as another endpoint both for normal SPARQL queries as well as for revision-enhanced SPARQL queries, named R43ples queries.
 The R43ples endpoint allows to specify revisions which should be queried for each named graph used inside a SPARQL query.
 The whole revision information is stored in additional graphs in the attached Jena TDB.